aritra1804/The-Unacceptable-AMITHON/README.md

 Computer Vision and ML to develop and deploy a model which provides real-time surveillance and intruder detection, aligning with a real-time attendance tracker made with state-of-the art azure Face Api.
+Security is one of the most key concern of people in current world.
+Advanced surveillance systems are now being used widely for detecting suspicious act in real time.
+We provide our services in the form of Web as well as App, hence information is now handy and readily available.
 <br>
 <br>